Gladdy/EasyOpenCL/README.md

 * Human readable OpenCL errors for easy debugging of your program due to the already present error checks on every OpenCL call.
 * Includes an example of some slighly more advanced OpenCL to help you get started - computing the sum of a vector in logarithmic time (`example/sum.cl`)

+* Work in progress - a multikernel branch which allows for the specification of a kernel chain in graph form.
+It automatically handles interdependencies of kernels.
 ### Overview: it's this easy!
 ```cpp
 // example/main.cpp